sbryngelson/academic-website-template/README.md

 * Your site is now hosted locally at `localhost:4000`, which you can access with your web browser.
    * It will be automatically re-built as you save changes to the files it contains.
    Refreshing your web browser reveals these changes.

+Note:
+* This webpage uses Jekyll plugins like Jekyll Scholar to automatically build your bibliography.
+  If you are using Github pages then you will have to build the site with the `Rakefile` in the root directory of the source branch.

 ## Customization